facebook/zstd/doc/zstd_compression_format.md

           and the maximum accuracy log for the offsets table is 8.
           `FSE_Compressed_Mode` must not be used when only one symbol is present, `RLE_Mode` should be used instead (although any other mode will work).
+- `Repeat_Mode` : The table used in the previous `Compressed_Block` with `Number_of_Sequences > 0` will be used again,
+          or if this is the first block, table in the dictionary will be used.
+          Note that this includes `RLE_mode`, so if `Repeat_Mode` follows `RLE_Mode`, the same symbol will be repeated.
+          It also includes `Predefined_Mode`, in which case `Repeat_Mode` will have same outcome as `Predefined_Mode`.
+          No distribution table will be present.
+          If this mode is used without any previous sequence table in the frame (nor [dictionary](#dictionary-format)) to repeat, this should be treated as corruption.

 #### The codes for literals lengths, match lengths, and offsets.